tonymullen/ups-website/src/partials/f16cg/hw/hw12-final-project-description.html.md

   [Shirley Chapter 13](https://moodle.pugetsound.edu/moodle/mod/resource/view.php?id=340287) is a good reference for moving forward with these topics.

-  This option is only available to people who have turned in a working implementation of assignment 11 on time.
+  The ray tracer option is only available to people who have turned in a working implementation of assignment 11 on time.

 * **VFX option** For this option, you will create a short video (one shot) with a 3D VFX component in Blender.
-It can be of any length and include any content you wish.
+It can include any content you wish, but must be 15 seconds or longer.
 You may either integrate a real character or element into a CG scene using green screen compositing, or integrate a CG element into a live video shot using camera and/or object tracking, or some combination of the above.
 The assignment should meet the following criteria:
-  * The shot must make use of at least two of the following features.
+  * The shot must make use of **at least two** of the following features.
     * Green screen compositing
     * Camera/object tracking
     * Image-based lighting